code-to-go/safepool.lib/DESIGN.md

 If multiple users modify the same file, the lineage has a fork.
 When a fork is present, a user must choose his favorite version by downloading it.
 The vote

 ## Access
-Data located in exchanges is subject to access control.
-Since exchanges cannot offer active control, the access is passive by encryption.
+Data located in transport is subject to access control.
+Since transport cannot offer active control, the access is passive by encryption.

 _While all clients that access a exchanger can see the content, only entitled clients can decrypt specific content_